Miscellaneous Archives

 Friends of Killhope (FOK)

 A volume of office copies of business letters from Isaac Hunter at Dukesfield was part of the estate of the late Arthur Roberts of Lunedale and was given to the Friends of Killhope charity by his widow.
 The Friends of Killhope have kindly given permission for the transcripts to be made available here.
 They provide further insight into the management of Blackett lead smelting operation between the 1770s and 1790s, with its subsidiary mills of Allenheads and Rookhope, and the mines which supplied the ore.
 They also allow some of the chain of correspondence between the chief agents in Newcastle and Hunter to be completed where previously only the outward letters from Newcastle have been available (see Northumberland and Tyne and Wear archive pages elsewhere in this collection.)
 The Hunter letters have yet to be given a formal Friends of Killhope accession number and hence are presently given as FOK/nnnn.
-The PDF will be updated as other letters within the collection are transcribed.
 ‘FOK nnnn Lease … 1714’ is one of two presented to the Friends by John Gall, and provides an example of an Alston Moor lease from the Derwentwater era.

 WH Archive